 Simon Dietz is an environmental economist with particular interests in climate change and sustainable development.
 He has published dozens of research articles on a wide range of topics, including decision-making under uncertainty, questions of equity within and between generations, the links between economic growth and the environment, and the formation of international environmental treaties.
 He also works with governments, businesses and NGOs on topics of shared interest, such as carbon pricing, insurance and institutional investment.

 Simon is based at the London School of Economics and Political Science (LSE).
 He was appointed to the faculty in 2006, as a Lecturer (nowadays called an Assistant Professor) in the Department of Geography and Environment.
 He was promoted to Senior Lecturer (Associate Professor) in 2011, and full Professor in 2015.
 He is also a Principal consultant at Vivid Economics, co-editor of the Journal of the Association of Environmental and Resource Economists, and Fellow of the Royal Society of Arts.
+In 2018 he became the first recipient of the new European Award for Researchers in Environmental Economics under the Age of Forty, “a recognition given every year to the environmental economist under the age of forty who is judged to have made the most significant contribution to environmental economic thought and knowledge.”

 In 2008, Simon and a small group of colleagues including Professor Dame Judith Rees and Lord Nicholas Stern founded the Grantham Research Institute on Climate Change and the Environment, with the help of a donation from the Grantham Foundation for the Protection of the Environment.
 At the same time, they received funding from the UK’s Economic and Social Research Council (ESRC) for the Centre for Climate Change Economics and Policy.
 Simon is currently Director of the ESRC Centre for Climate Change Economics and Policy, and directed the Grantham Research Institute from 2008 to 2017.